Through our symbols and traditions we express and strengthen our school’s culture.

 Our school motto “Semper Ulterius” – ‘Always Further’ captures the essence of the original vision for the school.
-The school motto is therefore recognized as one of the key elements of the foundational elements of our school’s unique culture.
+The school motto is therefore recognised as one of the foundational elements of our school’s unique culture.

 The House System

-Our House system is named after four community leaders who made a very positive contribution to the lives of others in our region.
-The House system is also a vehicle for engaging students in sporting and cultural activities and to promote relationships beyond the individual classroom and across year levels.
-Each year major House competitions include Athletics, Swimming and Cross Country.
+Our House system is named after four community leaders who made positive contributions to the lives of others in our region.
+The House system is a vehicle for engaging students in sporting and cultural activities and to promote relationships beyond the classroom and across year levels.

-One of the flagship events of the year is our annual House Eisteddfod Performing and Visual Arts competition.
-This event, while competitive, is a celebration of the performing and visual arts and is one of the most cherished days in the school year.
+One of the flagship events of the year is our House Eisteddfod performing arts competition.
+This event, while competitive, is a celebration of the performing arts and is one of the most cherished days in the school year.
 It is an affirmation of fun, connectedness and energetic enthusiasm.

 Carnivals and Competitions

 The carnivals and competitions which feature as part of the House competition are key traditions in the school’s heritage.
-They are events which the school greatly anticipates and they receive strong support from students, staff and parents alike.
-While there is a spirit of enthusiastic competition, the school encourages a sense of fun and enjoyment of these days.
+They are events which the school greatly anticipates, and they receive strong support from students, staff and parents alike.
+While there is a spirit of enthusiastic competition, the school encourages a sense of fun, participation and enjoyment on these days.

 Through wearing the school uniform students demonstrate respect for themselves, for others and their commitment to the school community.